top of page

 Resume font selection tips

-Selecting the perfect font means finding harmony between style, legibility, and brand alignment.
+Selecting the perfect font means finding harmony between style, legibility and brand alignment.
 Here’s how to make the best choice:

 Match your industry

 For corporate or traditional fields like law or finance, it's best to use serif fonts such as Times New Roman or Cambria.
 For creative or startup roles, such as marketing or design, modern fonts like Montserrat or Lato are a better choice.
-Choosing the right font can even be part of your overall marketing strategy, reflecting the tone and professionalism of your brand.
+Choosing the right font can even be part of your marketing strategy, reflecting the tone and professionalism of your brand.

 Stick with standard fonts

-Fancy fonts might look great in theory but can confuse Applicant Tracking Systems (ATS).
+Fancy fonts might look great in theory, but can confuse Applicant Tracking Systems (ATS).
 Stick with well-known fonts that ensure your resume remains ATS-compatible.

 Limit font variations